MIND Management System

 $3M → $14.4M

-A manufacturing business stuck at $3 million in annual revenue for more than three years reached a $14.4 million annualized revenue run rate within fifteen months on the system.
+A manufacturing business stuck at $3 million in annual profit for more than three years reached a $14.4 million annualized profit run rate within fifteen months on the system.

 Aviation